ajukadavid/ajukadavid/README.md

 - 🔭 I’m currently working on being the best Javascript Developer there is
 - 🌱 I’m currently learning A lot of Javascript++

-You can learn about Web3 Concepts from my blog:
+You can learn about Technical Concepts from my blog:

 <a href="https://tobit.hashnode.dev/"> <img src="https://img.shields.io/badge/Hashnode-2962FF?style=for-the-badge&logo=hashnode&logoColor=white"
      alt="Twitter"